64kramsystem/saveriomiroddi.github.io/_posts/2019-03-25-An-in-depth-dbas-guide-to-migrating-a-mysql-database-from-the-utf8-to-the-utf8mb4-charset.md

 Users can certainly lift this constraint, however, they must thoroughly analyze the application data flows, in order to be 100% sure that `utf8mb4` strings including 4-byte characters won't mingle with `utf8` strings, as this will cause errors.

+### !!
+COLLATION WARNING !!

+MySQL 8.0 changed the `utf8mb4` default collation from `utf8mb4_general_ci` to `utf8mb4_0900_ai_ci` (for details, see [here](https://mysqlserverteam.com/mysql-8-0-collations-the-devil-is-in-the-details) and [here](http://mysqlserverteam.com/new-collations-in-mysql-8-0-0)).

+This has a very significant impact - if the `utf8` update if performed on a MySQL 5.7 server, without specifying the collation, and then the server is upgraded to v8.0, the collation of all the data structures will not match the default.
+Of course, in such case it's possible to leave the system as is, however, it won't be the standard (and the settings will need to be set accordingly, in order to ensure that new tables/columns will be created with the intended collation).

+It's crucial to be aware of this, because most of the online information about the `utf8` conversion has been written when MySQL 8.0 was not released yet, so it holds the outdated assumption that the default `utf8mb4` collation is `utf8mb4_general_ci`.

+In the following sections, I'll point out which configuration parameters are required, when performing the conversion on a 5.7 server.

 ### Free step: connection configuration

 The character set [from now on abbreviated as `charset`] and collation of a given string or database object (ultimately, a column), and the operation performed, are determined by one or more settings/properties at different levels: